Chart Color Schemes

 Caulfield - South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Caulfield - South's population, as of November 2025, is approximately 19,417.
-This figure represents an increase of 1,342 people since the 2021 Census, which recorded a population of 18,075.
-The rise was inferred from the estimated resident population of 18,975 in June 2024 and an additional 324 validated new addresses since the Census date.
-This results in a population density ratio of 4,096 persons per square kilometer, placing Caulfield - South among the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 7.4% since the 2021 census surpassed the SA4 region's growth rate of 7.1%.
-Overseas migration was the primary driver of population growth in recent periods.
+Caulfield - South's population was approximately 19,417 as of November 2025.
+This figure represents a growth of 1,342 people, or 7.4%, since the 2021 Census, which recorded a population of 18,075.
+The increase is inferred from the estimated resident population of 18,975 in June 2024 and an additional 324 validated new addresses since the Census date.
+This results in a population density ratio of 4,096 persons per square kilometer, placing Caulfield - South in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate exceeded that of its SA4 region (7.1%), indicating it as a growth leader.
+Overseas migration was the primary driver of population growth during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
 According to population projections, Caulfield - South is expected to grow by 3,101 persons by 2041, reflecting a total increase of 13.7% over the 17-year period.

 Frequently Asked Questions - Population